-Of all the mantel displays I’ve created over the years this one is my favorite.
-I chose to go with traditional Fall colors and the vintage framed print I bought at the Nashville Flea Market in September is the focal point of the display.
+This is my favorite mantel display out of all the ones I’ve created over the years.
+I chose to go with traditional Fall colors, and the vintage framed print I bought at the Nashville Flea Market in September is the focal point of the display.

 Do you love the vintage framed print as much as I do?
 The frame is beat up and chippy and the print might be just a bit aged but the colors are still vibrant.
 I paid $20 for the print but it’s one of those things that just spoke to me.
 I bet you’ve been there too.

-If you saw my last Thrift Store Decor post then you’ve seen the Our Home DIY sign.
-If not, isn’t it cute!
+If you saw my last Thrift Store Decor post, you’ve seen the Our Home DIY sign.
+If not, isn’t it cute?
 I made it using a reclaimed piece of wood and Chalk Couture transfers and paste.
 The skeleton key and pretty ribbon were the perfect finishing touches.

-The basket is a TJ Maxx buy from a few years ago.
-At one time I filled it with seashells and a faux plant.
-The Fall leaf stems are just set into the empty basket and they came from Hobby Lobby.
+The basket is a TJ Maxx purchase from a few years ago.
+At one time, I filled it with seashells and a faux plant.
+The Fall leaf stems are just set into the empty basket, and they came from Hobby Lobby.